- Grand Challenges

 * As you get closer to the second lobby, look for the (brass) Life Reimagined sign located on the marble wall to the left.

 * Once you locate the signage, make a left and you will walk on a slight decline and to the next elevator lobby where AARP Security is located (you will see a small security desk)

 * Enter the elevators located near the AARP Security desk and the elevator to level 5 for the Innovation Lab, aka The Hatchery

 Author and activist Ashton Applewhite has been recognized by the New York Times, The New Yorker, National Public Radio, and the American Society on Aging as an expert on ageism.
-She blogs at This Chair Rocks, speaks widely around the world, has written for Harper's and Playboy, and is the voice of Yo, Is This Ageist?
+She blogs at This Chair Rocks, speaks widely around the world, has written for Harper's and the Guardian, and is the voice of Yo, Is This Ageist?
 In 2016, she joined the PBS site Next Avenue’s annual list of 50 Influencers in Aging as their Influencer of the Year.

 Susan Donley is Publisher and CEO of Stria, a digital news platform for the longevity market.
 Launched in March 2018, strianews.com provides subscribers with information, experiences and content that inspire cross-sector solutions for our aging society.
 Our reporting and events deliver a foundation of understanding and insight for longevity professionals.
 And our client services help partners create powerful content and communication strategies that advance their position in the field.
 Previously Ms. Donley served as Publisher and Managing Director of Next Avenue.